Creating Nyquist Plugins

 ;type generate ;type process ;type analyze ;type tool

 These correspond to the four menus that can contain plugins: Generate, Effect, Analyze and Tools.
 Generate plugins are expected to generate new audio from scratch, Effect plugins (\xe2\x80\x9cprocess\xe2\x80\x9d) modify existing audio in-place, and Analyze plugins process audio but do not modify it (though they are allowed to add labels).
-Tools are a special type for plugins that do not fall into any of the other three types (more information in the Audacity wiki).
+Tools are a special type for plugins that do not fall into any of the other three types (more information in the Audacity Support site).

 For Effect and Analyze plugins, Audacity sets up the Nyquist environment so that the audio the user has selected is in the variable *track* (in Nyquist before version 4, the variable S was used).
 All of the expressions in the plugin file are executed in order, and the return value of the last expression is substituted for the selection in Audacity.
 If the last expression does not return audio, Audacity returns an error.